MatthieuLeNozach/api_basemodel_for_machine_learning_with_fastapi/README.md

 ### 4. Add new ML models

+#### Adding new imports

+- Any library used by the ML model must be registered in `/requirements-worker.txt`

 #### Adding the model class

 1. Each model file should contain a **class with a `predict` method**
 2. Imports necessary should be **placed INSIDE the `__init__` method**, not outside the class!
 This way, heavy library imports only happen in the `celery worker`, won't have to be installed in any other container!
 3. Move the file containing the model in `project/inference/ml_models`

 #### Registering the model